Find out what our 19 theatres are doing while their stages are dark.

 On your lunch break on Tuesdays, join artistic staff, affiliated artists & supporters for Lunch with Lunsford hosted by Artistic Producer Mark Lunsford.
 Visit their website for more information and to dive into the archives for a deeper look at past performances including Waitress and Jagged Little Pill.

-Check Facebook weekly for Molly’s Salon, hosted by Artistic Director, Molly Smith, live sessions and talks with directors, playwrights, and performers.
+Check Facebook weekly for Molly’s Salon, hosted by Artistic Director, Molly Smith, live sessions, and talks with directors, playwrights, and performers.

 Los Angeles, CA

-Explore the “Art Goes On” project with archival footage and information, a series of videos from local artists, and a live-streamed public discussion series.
+Discover the “Art Goes On” project with archival footage and information, a series of videos from local artists, and a live-streamed public discussion series.

 Classes through CPH CARE program have been made available online.
 Check them out to find out how your young scholars can engage.

 Then, check out #BeBrilliant video series, inspired by their Fall 2019 production of “Every Brilliant Thing” raising awareness of mental health issues.

 Head on over to Goodman Theatre’s website for their digital series, Intermission, a way to stay connected.
 They are sharing videos, art, recommended reads and more!